-- (2) Directors are entitled to be paid out of the funds of the Alliance as remuneration for their ordinary services as directors in accordance with these rules. - (3) Members must, in a general meeting, approve a maximum aggregate annual amount for the remuneration of the directors. - (4) Remuneration fixed by the Board for the directors' ordinary services as directors must not exceed the maximum amount approved by members in general meeting under clause 50(3).
+- director means any director. - (2) Directors are entitled to be paid out of the funds of the Alliance as remuneration for their ordinary services as directors in accordance with these rules and the Director Remuneration Policy. - (3) Members must, in a general meeting, approve a maximum aggregate annual amount for the remuneration of the directors for their ordinary services as defined in the Director Remuneration Policy. - (4) Remuneration fixed by the Board for the directors' ordinary services as directors must not exceed the maximum amount approved by members in general meeting under clause 50(3). - (5) The Board must adopt a Director Remuneration Policy from time to time outlining the processes and procedures for director remuneration and payments so long they are consistent with the requirements set out in this rule 50.